localbtstudio-tech/python-system-monitor/README.md

 **Python 3**

-### Library
+### Libraries

 **psutil**

-Used to access system and process information such as CPU, memory, disk, network, and processes.
+Used to access system resources and network information.

+**platform**

+Used to retrieve operating system and machine information.

 ### Interface